kristinart/ej-la-redlining-birds/README.md

-# Historical redlining in Los Angeles County
+# Environmental justice impacts of historical redlining in Los Angeles County

-This repository contains an analysis
+This repository contains an analysis of community characteristics at the census block group level in Los Angeles County.
+In this analysis, we summarize and visualize present-day environmental and health hazards across space and determine whether the patterns share a relationship with two additional variables: historic Home Owners' Loan Corporation (HOLC) grades and 2022 bird observations.
+This analysis indicates that HOLC grades and the historic practice of redlining have influenced the socioeconomic and environmental characteristics of present-day neighborhoods, which aligns with the literature.

 The structure and contents of the repository are shown below: